A248/LibertyBans/docs/Comparison-to-LiteBans.md

 ## Multi-Proxy Support

-LibertyBans has passive multi-instance support, which relies on the fact that it performs minimal caching.This has limitations, including that an operator on one server cannot punish a user on another, and have that punishment be enforced while that user is online.
-There is an [open feature request](https://github.com/A248/LibertyBans/issues/44) to improve this.

-LiteBans synchronizes punishments across all of its instances, using SQL-based synchronization.
+Both LibertyBans and LiteBans synchronizes punishments across their instances, using SQL-based synchronization.
 This lets operators punish users on other servers with ease.